|Lescouroux Gite||Self Catering||Saturday||1||2||1|

 Bergerac comes to life on Wednesday and Saturday mornings, when its narrow medieval streets are taken over by a market and is classified as a town of Art and History.
 The town has some lovely streets and squares to explore.
 Visit the Maison de Vins de Bergerac in the heart of the old town.
 It is a beautiful old cloister dating back to the 12th century.
 The National Tobacco Museum is based here in Bergerac, and is quite interesting.
 (Tobacco is still an important crop in the region, that you will probably see growing in the fields.)

-We had a wonderful 1 week stay in June.
+We had a wonderful week at this gite.

 Karen was very friendly and also her son Max.